ph4nt0mgh0sT17/C-_Basics/README.md

-# C++ Basics
+# Important scripts
-Here you can learn everything I have about C++ at school.

-You will learn here about algorithms, OOP features and so on.
-I will add these things into branches.
+Here I will update some important scripts from C++ about some things like multiplying matrices (**matrix**), converting from binary and so on.

+I'll keep you updated!

+See you soon, fellas!